kodehat/signcolors/README.md

 - `signcolors.*` - Access to all features.
 - `signcolors.color.[color/format]` - Allows you to write with `[color/format]` on signs.
 For example `singcolors.color.6` = *GOLD*
 - `signcolors.colors` - Allows you to write with **all** colors on signs.
-- `signcolors.colorsymbol` - Allows you to change the color symbol ingame.
 - `signcolors.sign.create` - Allows you to create a [SignColors] sign.
 - `signcolors.sign.use` - Allows you to use a [SignColors] sign.
 - `signcolors.info` - Allows you to see the SignColors info.